Averitt Express: Charity work

-Averitt Cares for Kids is a non-profit organization that is funded by associates of Averitt Express and is managed by the company. associated with St. Jude's Children's Hospital.
+Averitt Cares for Kids is a non-profit organization that is funded by associates of Averitt Express and is managed by the company associated with St. Jude's Children's Hospital.

+In 2023, Averitt Express donated $1,200,001 to St. Jude Children's Hospital.
+Most of the funds were donated through an employee program in which about 94% of Averitt employees donated minimum of $1 per week to the Averitt Cares for Kids fund.

 Awards

 Averitt Express has won many quality awards for environmental responsibility, publication service, and safety, as well as many customer service awards from companies including Walmart, Dollar General, General Motors, Jack Daniels, etc.

 In March 2024, Averitt Express won Extensiv's Powerhouse Award for the company's analytics implementation.